pantheon-systems/documentation/source/_docs/https.md

 Upgrade your site to the Global CDN and then send the [HSTS header](/docs/hsts/).

 ### Can I bring my own certificate?
+Yes.
+See our page on [custom certificates](https://pantheon.io/docs/custom-certificates/) for more information.

-No, but you shouldn't need to buy a dedicated certificate or worry about renewals.
+But you shouldn't need to buy a dedicated certificate or worry about renewals in most cases.
 For example, wildcard certificates aren't necessary to secure communications for multiple domains, because we will automatically deploy certificates for all domains on your site.
 The certificates provided by Pantheon on the Global CDN provide end-to-end encryption.
 Even though certificates are shared, they are still secure.
 Concerns with shared certificates are cosmetic.

 Some customers have purchased expensive certificates, often through an upsell from the certificate authority.
 Unfortunately, an expensive certificate does not mean increased security.
 If in doubt, we encourage you to test your site with SSL Labs, compare it to this [A+ report](https://www.ssllabs.com/ssltest/analyze.html?d=pantheon.io), and share it with your client.